ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

     - Market competition increases over time with more brands entering.

     - Certain brands show exceptionally high association with specific complaints in a price segment (e.g., up to ~65–78% of reviews mentioning breakage in cheap products).
-It reveals significant quality differences within the same price segment.
+This reveals significant quality differences within the same price segment.

-    - Many top brands in a given year have only a few products.
+    - Many top brands in a given year only have a few products.